SAP-samples/alm-demo-session/exercises/ex3/README.md

 Now you can build and deploy your application again.

+Note: Kindly check whether you have saved all of your changes before proceeding further.

 Switch back to the root directory and remove the existing file:
 ```shell
 cd ..